Ä¢¹½ÊÓÆµ

 Grandview - Letts is a very small town located in the state of Iowa.
 With a population of 2,832 people and just one neighborhood, Grandview - Letts is the 173rd largest community in Iowa.
-Grandview - Letts has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Grandview - Letts was built prior to World War II, making it one of the older and more historic towns in the country.

-Grandview - Letts is a blue-collar town, with 43.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Grandview - Letts is generally considered to be a blue-collar town.
+43.03% of the Grandview - Letts workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grandview - Letts is a town of managers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Grandview - Letts who work in management occupations (13.87%), office and administrative support (11.51%), and teaching (7.22%).

-In terms of college education, the citizens of Grandview - Letts rank slightly lower than the national average.
-15.65% of adults 25 and older in Grandview - Letts have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Grandview - Letts are slightly less educated than the national average of 21.84% for the average city or town: 15.65% of adults in Grandview - Letts have a bachelor's degree or advanced degree

 The per capita income in Grandview - Letts in 2022 was $37,193, which is middle income relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,772 for a family of four.
 However, Grandview - Letts contains both very wealthy and poor people as well.